kguzek/guzek-uk-liveseries-server/README.md

 ### #1 How to update the server

+If the code on [github.com](https://github.com/kguzek/guzek-uk-liveseries-server) was updated since you first installed this program, you may need to update it for critical security fixes as well as new features and bug fixes.
-In order to update your installation, you will first need to navigate to the location you cloned the repository to and pull the origin.
+In order to update your installation, you will first need to navigate to the location to which you cloned the repository and pull the origin.

 ```bash
 cd guzek-uk-liveseries-server